• Skip to primary navigation

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 If you ever wished that your strawberry rhubarb muffins had more rhubarb and less strawberry, this rhubarb muffin recipe is for you!
-I came up with this variation because I was tired of the strawberry-rhubarb pairing and I want the rhubarb to shine!
+I came up with this variation because I was tired of the strawberry-rhubarb pairing.
+I wanted a muffin where the rhubarb shines!

 Jump to: